ferreiratiago/es8/generators.md

 The big deal about `generators` is that **they are functions that can suspend its execution while maintaining the context**.

-This behaviour is crucial when dealing with executions that need to be paused, but its context maintained, in order to recover it in the future.
+This behavior is crucial when dealing with executions that need to be paused, but its context maintained, in order to recover it in the future.

 Does async development sounds familiar?